pixelastic/norska/modules/docs/src/opinions.md

 `norska` is opinionated, but what does it mean exactly?

-In my career, I had to build a lot of websites using various static Website Generators (Jekyll, Middleman, Brunch, Metalsmith, Eleventy, etc).
+Along the years, I had to build a lot of websites using various static website generators (Jekyll, Middleman, Brunch, Metalsmith, Eleventy, etc).
 Each experience was different, and they all had their pros and cons: some were quick to build, some had great livereload, some could be easily extended, some had great documentation and plugins, but none had all of that.